webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Morgan-Le-Fay.md

 ---
 aliases:
   - Morgan Le Fay
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/9
   - Creature/Armor/0
   - Creature/Health/null
+title: Morgan Le Fay
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Morgan Le Fay
 Morgan le Fay (also known as Morgen, Margain, Morgant, and various other names) is a powerful sorceress from the legends of King Arthur.
 She has an unpredictable duality to her nature, with the potential for great good and great evil.